danghung1202/puppeteer-tools/README.md

 The show let me back to childhood

-## Facebook - Find the closed friends
+## Facebook - Find the friends who don't have any activities

 Find all friends who don't have any activities in period (1 year...) to have some action for them ex Unfriend, Unfollow,...

+## Facebook - Find who interested you

 ## Working on it